 The most commonly asked question by my clients once they have booked is what to wear for my photo shoot.

 Memorable family portraits take careful planning, and the clothing you choose is very important to your portrait’s success.
 Planning your clothing for your family photo shoot will help us to create an artwork of a very personal nature.
-As a decorative focal point in your home or office, it will serve as a reflection of your good taste, as well as a most appropriate expression of your personal style.
+As a decorative focal point in your home or office, it will serve as a reflection of your good taste, as well as an expression of your personal style.
 I hope the following guide lines will help you in preparing for your shoot and picking out clothing and props appropriately with the sample colour schemes.

 General Clothing tips